nikitamoghe/nikitamoghe.github.io-old/README.md

 </head>
 # About Me
-I am a first year student advised by Dr. Alexandra Birch.
+I am a first year PhD candidate at CDT in NLP, School of Informatics, University of Edinburgh advised by Dr. Alexandra Birch.
 My research interests lie in the field of Natural Language Processing.
+I will be exploring the area of Multi-lingual Dialogue Systems.

-I recently submitted my thesis where I was jointly advised by [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/).
-I am currently working on incorporating information from unstructured data in Dialogue Systems.
-I have recently started exploring incorporation of linguistic structures such as dependency graphs to improve performance on NLP tasks.
+I recently submitted my thesis for my Masters degree at the Indian Institute of Technology Madras where I was jointly advised by [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/).
+My thesis involved working on incorporating information from unstructured data in dialogue systems.

 # Publications